 Unicef works with schools in the UK to create safe and inspiring places to learn where children are respected, their talents are nurtured and they are able to thrive.
 The Rights Respecting School Award embeds these values in daily school life and gives children the best chance to lead happy, healthy lives and to be responsible, active citizens.

 The Rights Respecting School Award recognises a school’s achievement in putting the United Nations Convention on the Rights of the Child into practice within the school and beyond.

 As a Rights Respecting School, pupils at St Edward's Academy are treated as equals by their fellow pupils and by the adults in the school.
-Pupils are involved in how we move towards gaining the Silver Award, as well as in strategic decision-making about their learning and in views about their wellbeing.
+Pupils are involved in how we move towards gaining the Gold Award, as well as in strategic decision-making about their learning and in views about their wellbeing.
 A key focus is to ensure that pupils become active and involved in school life and the wider world.
 This builds their confidence to make informed decisions.

 By becoming more familiar with the Articles of the Convention, pupils develop a moral framework based on equality and respect for all.
 Through role play, debates and conflict resolution, the rights and principles of the Convention are used to consider moral situations and rights-respecting solutions.
 Led by our RRS Ambassadors and steering group, pupils and adults work together to take part in campaigns and activities that develop awareness of social justice to bring about change.

 M-Y-Voice is a youth led steering group made up of young people aged 10-25 from all over the Staffordshire Moorlands which will allow you to build relationships with decision makers and inspire other young people to take action and have a say in their community as well as their future.